 Understanding HTTP Status Codes

+HTTP status codes determine whether search engines can crawl, index, and trust your pages.
+Non-200 responses waste crawl budget and dilute internal link equity.
 As a part of technical SEO site auditing, the first thing you need to pay attention to is the HTTP status codes of your site pages and resources.
-A status code is issued by a server in response to a browser’s request.
-There are over 60 different status codes, each having its meaning.
-The most common status codes you would come across during your technical SEO audits are 2xx successful, 3xx redirection, and the problematic 4xx client error or 5xx server error status code,s as shown in the table below.
+A server issues a status code in response to a browser’s request.
+There are over 60 different status codes, each having its own meaning.
+The most common status codes you would come across during your technical SEO audits are 2xx successful, 3xx redirection, and the problematic 4xx client error or 5xx server error status codes, as shown in the table below.

 To identify the different status codes of your website, you can use several different methods, such as;